Aymane-dihaj/Aymane-dihaj/README.md

-# Hello, World! 👋 I'm [Your Name]

 ![](https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif)

+## Hi There, Welcome to my Github profile!

 Enthusiastic Frontend Developer in the Making | Lifelong Learner

 ## About Me

 Hey there!
 I'm on a mission to become a skilled frontend developer and create awesome user experiences.
 My journey involves a lot of learning, experimenting, and a dash of coffee.
-Let's code and learn together!

 ## Learning Focus